thundra-io/thundra-maven-test-action/README.md

 ## Usage

 Information about available parameters is listed [below](#parameters).
-The required parameters are the Thundra API Key and the Thundra Project ID, which can be obtained from [here]().
+The required parameters are the Thundra API Key and the Thundra Project ID, which can be obtained from [foresight.thundra.io](https://foresight.thundra.io/).

 You can learn more about Thundra at [thundra.io](https://thundra.io)